 The transformation left deep scars on the Russian people and depending on one’s view of the transformation, generated resentment against the West.
 Many among the older generation, the intelligentsia, and workers, longed for a return to Soviet times.
 Conspiracy theories abound which suggest the West deliberately undermined the Russian state.
 One argument states that current President Putin’s hybrid authoritarian democratic political model, where the U.S. currently seems to be headed, was an effort to establish order out of the chaos of the 1990’s.
 The U.S. condemns Putin’s trend towards authoritarianism, but little such condemnation existed in 1993 when U.S. President Clinton supported the free market oriented Yeltsin’s unconstitutional dissolution of the Russian parliament which had resisted the transformation to the capitalist model.
 It is, of course, possible that Russia would have suffered equal economic hardship had Russia persisted on its state dominated path, but this matters little, as people were suffering, and the suffering was due to the then current transformation process.

 During West-East negotiations over the reunification of Germany during 1990, Russian concerns about NATO expansion eastward towards the Russian border were allayed when U.S. Secretary of State James Baker assured the Russians that NATO would not expand “one inch eastward” towards the Russian border.
-By the end of the 1990’s decade, NATO expanded: eastward, to include three former Soviet Republics; since then, it has expanded eastward to include eleven more states, most former Soviet Republics, three of which: Estonia, Latvia, and Lithuania, lie directly on a Russian border.
-NATO has a working relationship with both Georgia and Ukraine, both former Soviet Republics, which also lie on the Russian border, and both of which are working towards NATO membership.
-Russians find NATO expansion to its borders as threatening and in breach of Western promises to not expand “one inch eastward” towards the Russian border.
+Since that time, NATO has expanded eastward towards the Russian border to include 14 additional nations–most of which were former Soviet Republics or satellite states, and most of which were also members of the Warsaw Pact–the Soviet defense alliance.
+Three of these additional NATO members–the Baltic states which include Estonia, Latvia, and Lithuania, lie directly on a Russian border.
+NATO has also expressed a commitment to add both Georgia and Ukraine to the western alliance–both of which also lie on the Russian border.
+Russians are generally united in their belief that NATO expansion to its borders is threatening and in breach of western promises to not expand “one inch eastward” towards the Russian border.

 Russia’s 2014 forceful annexation of Ukraine’s Crimean peninsula, transferred to Ukraine by Russia during 1954 under former Soviet leader Nikita Khrushchev, can be seen as an effort to protect both the Russian border, as well as the Russian Black Sea fleet partially housed on the Crimean peninsula.
 Further, both Ukraine and Georgia have experienced western friendly coups, both with some level of U.S. support.